-I mostly use the 8" Dobsonian Orion XT-8 from home.
-It's a great visual telescope, easy to use, but bulky to move much.
+I mostly use the 8" Dobsonian Orion XT-8 from home. it is a great visual telescope, easy to use, but bulky to move much.
 The 200mm objective gives a brighter view of deep sky objects than my other telescopes.
 I like to use it for visual observation while the Questar is busy with astrophotography.

 The scope that I use the most is my smallest.
 I use it for both visual observing and astrophotography.
 A 2013 Questar 3.5" standard, with broadband coatings and Zerodur primary (the same as used in the Hobby-Eberly Telescope).
 The telescope, eyepieces, camera, mount, and a small tripod fit into a carry on case and weigh about ten pounds.
 I normally use it with a heavy duty camera tripod and a wedge that I built myself.
 Setting up and aligning the scope for astrophotography takes about ten minutes.